beta-tester/RPi-GPS-PPS-StratumOne/README.md

 # RPi-GPS-PPS-StratumOne

-setup a Raspberry Pi as an Stratum One NTP server. it is a private project i have made for myself. i did not keeped an eye on network security.
+setup a Raspberry Pi as an Stratum One NTP server.<br />
+it is a private project i have made for myself.<br />
+i did not keeped an eye on network security.

-**It will override some configurations**
+**the script will override some existing configurations**<br />
 (a backup of the changed configuration files will be stored to **backup.tar.xz**)

 **USE IT AT YOUR OWN RISK**